 3. Avoiding Serious Complications

-Most CGMs have the option to alert you when your glucose levels start getting out of range.
+Most CGMs can alert you when your glucose levels are out of range.
 You can easily set your preferred levels to get notifications early enough and make quick treatment decisions.

 Hyperglycemia Complications